tigera-solutions/cc-eks-egress-gw/README.md

             name: policysync
     EOF
     ```
+    After the egress gateway creation, you will have the following:

     ![egress-gateway](https://user-images.githubusercontent.com/104035488/204168182-adaac825-70ad-4c73-9cd3-daab12b30f81.png)

 16. Create a test host to see the packets details from outside the eks cluster.